Skip to content

 How to rebook

 Once you decide when to re-sit your SCA, you will need to rebook.
 You can rebook via your trainee portfolio, following the same process you used to book your examination the first time around.
 If your preferred diet is full, you can fill out this waiting list form to request a place if spaces become available.
-Generally, we have been able to accommodate all trainees on our waiting lists, and we always ensure that those trainees nearing CCT receive a space.
+Generally, we have been able to accommodate all candidates on our waiting lists, and we always ensure that those candidates nearing CCT receive a space.

 Complaints, reviews and appeals